• Skip to main content

 • Can be served up straight out of the skillet or refrigerated then baked up hot and bubbling later.

-Let's make this cheesy corn casserole!
+Here’s how to make this creamy, cheesy corn casserole!

 Cream Cheese Corn Casserole with Green Chiles in white oval baking dish with serving spoon.